 Kristen K. Waggoner

 Waggoner has extensive experience in civil litigation, employment, education, nonprofit, and constitutional law.
-After clerking with Washington Supreme Court Justice Richard B. Sanders and interning with U.S. Representative Linda Smith, Waggoner joined Ellis, Li & McKinstry, a Seattle law firm, where she became a partner in 2004.
+After clerking with Washington Supreme Court Justice Richard B. Sanders and interning with U.S. Rep. Linda Smith, Waggoner joined Ellis, Li & McKinstry, a Seattle law firm, where she became a partner in 2004.
 At ELM, Waggoner participated as counsel in hundreds of legal matters including constitutional cases such as Andersen v.
 King County (same-sex marriage), Stormans v.
-Wiesman (pharmacists’ conscience rights), State v.
-Arlene’s Flowers (floral designer’s right not to participate in same-sex marriage), State ex rel Gallwey v.
+Wiesman (pharmacists’ conscience rights), State ex rel Gallwey v.
 Grimm (financial aid to religious university students), and State v.
 Hamlin (clergy-penitent privilege).
-Waggoner’s clients primarily included private schools and universities, churches, denominations, and other nonprofit organizations, and she served on the firm’s management, compensation, pro bono, and hiring committees.

 Waggoner is Peer Review Rated AV® Preeminent™ in Martindale-Hubbell.
-Washington Law & Politics selected her as a “Rising Star” for many years and she is a sought-after national speaker on legal and cultural issues.
-She has made numerous media appearances including The Wall Street Journal, The New York Times, The Washington Times, the Seattle Times, BBC News, CNN, CBS Sunday Morning, and ABC’s This Week with George Stephanopoulos, as well as appearances on Fox News and other networks.
+Washington Law & Politics selected her as a “Rising Star” for many years, and she is a sought-after national speaker on legal and cultural issues.
+She regularly comments on religious freedom issues in television, radio, and print media, including The Wall Street Journal, The New York Times, The Washington Times, BBC News, CBS, ABC, NBC, and Fox News.
+Waggoner is admitted to practice in multiple states, the Supreme Court, and numerous federal district and appellate courts.